Danielku15/SlickGrid-wiki/API-Reference.md

 * id _A unique identifier for the column within the grid_
 * name _The display text_
 * field _The name of the data object property to pull content from_
+* editor _The editor for cell edits {TextEditor, IntegerEditor, DateEditor...} See slick.editors.js
 * cssClass
 * headerCssClass
 * width